querqy/querqy-docs/docs/source/index.rst

-querqy.org is an umbrella for open source tools and libraries that helps you create a powerful e-commerce search platform quickly, with a focus on optimising search relevance from day one, beyond the out-of-the-box capabilities of the Solr and Elasticsearch search engines.
+querqy.org is an umbrella for open source tools and libraries that helps you create a powerful e-commerce search platform quickly, with a focus on optimising search relevance from day one, beyond the out-of-the-box capabilities of the Solr, Elasticsearch and OpenSearch search engines.

 What's included?
 ================